 I give a lot of talks.

 About innovation, entrepreneurship, technology, transportation, cities, and climate change.

 For a wide variety of institutions: GE, Fidelity, Cisco, Erikson, Associations (all kinds), Universities (everywhere), TED and ideas conferences all around the world.

 Robin Chase is a transportation entrepreneur.
 She is co-founder and former CEO of Zipcar, the largest carsharing company in the world; Buzzcar, a peer to peer carsharing service in France (now merged with Drivy); and GoLoco, an online ridesharing community.
-She is also co-founder and Executive Chairman of Veniam, a vehicle communications company building the networking fabric for the Internet of Moving Things.
+She is also co-founder of Veniam, a vehicle communications company building the networking fabric for the Internet of Moving Things.

 She is on the Boards of Veniam, the World Resources Institute, and Tucows.
 She also served on the board of the Massachusetts Department of Transportation, the National Advisory Council for Innovation & Entrepreneurship for the US Department of Commerce, the Intelligent Transportations Systems Program Advisory Committee for the US Department of Transportation, the OECD’s International Transport Forum Advisory Board, the Massachusetts Governor’s Transportation Transition Working Group, and Boston Mayor’s Wireless Task Force.

 Robin lectures widely, has been frequently featured in the major media, and has received many awards in the areas of innovation, design, and environment, including Time 100 Most Influential People, Fast Company Fast 50 Innovators, and BusinessWeek Top 10 Designers.
 Robin graduated from Wellesley College and MIT's Sloan School of Management, was a Harvard University Loeb Fellow, and received an honorary Doctorate of Design from the Illinois Institute of Technology.